The Cisco 1941W router has wireless onboard but this isn’t just any

 Router(dhcp-config)#default-router 10.1.10.254

-The IP address on the Vlan10 interface will be the default gateway and we’ll use Google DNS (8.8.8.8).Next step is to make sure the Wlan-Gi0/0 interface is operational:
+Router(dhcp-config)#dns-server 8.8.8.8Next step is to make sure the Wlan-Gi0/0 interface is operational:

 Router(config)#interface Wlan-GigabitEthernet0/0